p4rkerw/dpcr_design/rn7_panel2/rn8_chr1_Ccr6.md

     Relax the primer length requirement if no ideal primers are found

 5. Below is the top primer / probe combination for our target region (5'-3').
-- chr1_Ccr6_F: TTGTACTGAGGCTCGCAGACAT
+- chr1_Ccr6_F: TCATGGACCTGGCTTTCTTGT
-- chr1_Ccr6_R: CATCTCAAGCCCCACATTCTTC
+- chr1_Ccr6_R: TCGTGCCAATCGCCTACTC
-- chr1_Ccr6_P: TGCAGCTTGTATTGCTT
+- chr1_Ccr6_P: CCAAAGACACAGATTAA

 6.
     Check that the amplicon length is between 50-150 and that the melting temperatures are comparable to other primers in the multiplex design.
 Also check for self-dimers and cross primer dimers with other primers in the multiplex reaction using the Multiple Primer Analyzer: [link](https://www.thermofisher.com/us/en/home/brands/thermo-scientific/molecular-biology/molecular-biology-learning-center/molecular-biology-resource-library/thermo-scientific-web-tools/multiple-primer-analyzer.html) .
 Self-dimers are less problematic if not predicted by Primer Express.